hashgraph/guardian/docs/guardian/standard-registry/import-export-in-excel/import-export-schemas-policies-apis/imports-new-schema-from-excel-file-asynchronously.md

-# Imports new Schema from Excel file Asynchronously
+# Asynchronously imports schemas in Excel file format into a policy

-{% swagger method="post" path="" baseUrl="/schemas/push/{topicId}/import/xlsx" summary="Imports new schema from a xlsx file into the local DB." %}
+{% swagger method="post" path="" baseUrl="/schemas/push/{topicId}/import/xlsx" summary="Asynchronously imports schemas
+in Excel file format into a policy." %}
 {% swagger-description %}
-Imports new schema from a xlsx file into the local DB.
+Asynchronously imports schemas in Excel file format into a policy.
 Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="topicId" type="String" required="true" %}